vhcontre/ingenieria-de-software-2/how-to/semana-ht.12/tutorial.md

-# 📅 Semana 10: Dockerización del Backend y Base de Datos
+# 📅 How to 10: Dockerización del Backend y Base de Datos

 ---